 Please be assured that we are continuously monitoring the recommendations from the National Institutes of Health (NIH) and the Centers for Disease Control (CDC), and will follow guidelines based in science that best protect the most vulnerable in our community.

 For nearly every person, getting vaccinated against COVID-19 is the single-most effective means of protecting oneself and preventing severe illness and death from the disease.
-The MBLGTACC 2021 planning team and the Institute give our highest and most emphatic recommendation that people attending in person be fully vaccinated unless advised otherwise by their doctor.
-We are very encouraged by the reality that so many MBLGTACC attendees come from institutions and communities already covered by vaccine requirements, including our hosts at the University of Wisconsin-Madison.
+The MBLGTACC 2022 planning team and the Institute give our highest and most emphatic recommendation that people attending in person be fully vaccinated and boosted unless advised otherwise by their doctor.
+We are very encouraged by the reality that so many MBLGTACC attendees come from institutions and communities already covered by vaccine and booster requirements.

 If you’re being sponsored by an institution, you may also be subject to their guidelines, including possible vaccine mandates for university-sponsored travel.
 Consult your local institution to learn about their requirements.

 We ask that any attendees who are diagnosed with COVID-19 during or after the conference notify us immediately at email@example.com so that we may begin the contact tracing process.
 Contact information for all attendees will be kept on file so that we may notify you in the event of an exposure.

 It is highly recommended that attendees receive a COVID-19 test before and five days after attending the conference to help keep yourselves and others safe.

 You can find tests locally in Columbus, OH if you feel new symptoms after arriving.
 It is also requested that all attendees cooperate with contact tracers.